 Since that time, she has volunteered her time with nonprofits and political campaigns to connect with new and existing voters.
 In 2012, Deidre worked statewide to re-elect President Barack Obama.
 She developed and implemented a program to educate, motivate, and mobilize low-propensity voters, which resulted in over 5,000 new registrants and more than doubled African American turnout.
 After 2012, Deidre went on to manage two victorious campaigns for Des Moines School Board.

-As Secretary of State, Deidre will ensure our voter process is secure, accessible and fair for ALL Iowans - meaning rural and urban, young and young-at-heart, those with disabilities, people with money and people without.
+As Secretary of State, Deidre will ensure our voting process is secure, accessible and fair for ALL Iowans - meaning rural and urban, young and young-at-heart, those with disabilities, people with money and people without.
 And she will do that with the utmost integrity.
 Deidre believes that if we are to protect our democracy, ALL Iowans need to have a voice at the ballot box.

 Running against: Incumbent, Paul Pate (R)